matrix-org/matrix-spec-proposals/proposals/1442-state-resolution.md

 servers diverges it can lead to bifurcation of the room due to e.g. servers disagreeing on who is in the room.

-Intuitively using rejected events feels dangerous, however:
+Intuitively, using rejected events feels dangerous, however:

 1. Servers cannot arbitrarily make up state, since they still need to pass the auth checks based on the event's auth chain (e.g. they can't grant themselves